Skip to Main Content

 Current mortgage rates in Washington, D.C.

-Mortgage rates are elevated again after a slight drop early in 2026.
+Mortgage rates have held steadily between 6.5 and 7 percent for much of 2025.
 Many experts predict that mortgage rates nationwide and in Washington, D.C. will hover in the same territory for the rest of the year.
 However, questions remain about how tariffs will impact inflation and when the Federal Reserve will cut rates.
 These two factors are causing uncertainty around the direction rates could go in the near term.

 Refinance rates in Washington, D.C.

-Refinance rates tend to follow purchase rates.
-Many economists believe that rates will hold around or above 6% for the rest of the year.
+Refinance rates tend to follow purchase rates, which means they've been holding in the same range for the first half of 2025.
+Many economists believe that rates will hold above 6 percent for the rest of the year.
 That means, for those who have been waiting for rates to drop to refinance, they may still be waiting for the foreseeable future for rates to drop significantly enough for refinancing to make sense.

 There is one exception: If you've owned your property for a long time and have accumulated a sizable chunk of equity, you may be in a good position to do a cash-out refinance.
 This type of refinance can help you access funds to pursue other financial goals.